Veterans Affairs Medical Center Substance Use Disorders Program

 Veterans Affairs Medical Center Substance Use Disorders Program - Substance Abuse Treatment in Omaha, NE

 Veterans Affairs Medical Center Substance Use Disorders Program is an addiction treatment center located at 4101 Woolworth Avenue in the 68105 zip code in Omaha, NE.
 Veterans Affairs Medical Center Substance Use Disorders Program provides the following rehab services: drug rehab for veterans.
-Some of the additional services that Veterans Affairs Medical Center Substance Use Disorders Program offers consist of group meetings, social skills development and self help meetings.
-Ancillary services provided by Veterans Affairs Medical Center Substance Use Disorders Program include group counseling, HIV and AIDS support and employment counseling services.
+Some of the additional services that Veterans Affairs Medical Center Substance Use Disorders Program offers consist of transportation assistance, social skills training and mentoring.
+Ancillary services provided by Veterans Affairs Medical Center Substance Use Disorders Program include employment counseling services, hepatitis education, counseling and support and substance use education.

 Located at: 4101 Woolworth Avenue, Omaha, NE 68105